wdi-sg/activerecord-intro/readme.md

 end
 ```

-> In this ruby file, we create a class of Artist that inherits from `ActiveRecord::Base`.
-Essentially, when we inherit from `ActiveRecord::Base`, it gives this class a whole bunch of functionality that maps the ruby `Artist` class to the `artists` table in postgres.
+> In this Ruby file, we create a class of Artist that inherits from `ActiveRecord::Base`.
+Essentially, when we inherit from `ActiveRecord::Base`, it gives this class a whole bunch of functionality that maps the Ruby `Artist` class to the `artists` table in postgres.

 #### Connecting to Postgres